-First, we only charge a listing broker commission of 0.75%.
+First, we only charge a listing broker commission of 1%.
 That alone saves thousands.
 But there is a hidden value.
 With a traditional listing, as stated above, the commissions are set typically at 3% for the listing and buyer broker, with the total being 6%.
-So, not matter what, there will be a 6% commission paid out because that’s the commission structure set in the listing agreement.
-Unfortunately, the traditional listing agreement most REALTORS use do not include language pertaining to unrepresented buyers.
+So, not matter what, for traditional transactions (not involving Home Sense) there will be a 6% commission paid out because that’s the commission structure set in the listing agreement.
+Unfortunately, the traditional listing agreements most REALTORS use do not include language pertaining to unrepresented buyers.
 When an unpresented buyer wants to submit an offer, the listing agent typically assumes the role of a “facilitator” on behalf of the buyer and collects the entire 6% commission!
 But a facilitator does not necessarily represent the best interests of the buyer, and certainly cannot negotiate on behalf of the buyer because he has responsibilities to the seller.
 So, the buyer is essentially paying 3% extra for the home and not being fully represented.
 But what if the savvy buyer realized that and wanted to forgo the facilitator “representation” and be unrepresented?
 Again, current real estate listing agreements do not allow for that and the buyer is much better off paying the 3% on full representation by hiring a separate agent, rather than pay the facilitator 3%.

 But the Home Sense listing agreement is different.
 It DOES allow for unrepresented buyers with no additional commission to Home Sense.
 In this case, you will be selling your home for only 0.75% commission to Home Sense.
 That’s a big difference!!
 Home Sense doesn’t want the extra 3% commission for buyer representation because we didn’t earn it and would much rather the seller and buyer enjoy the savings.